mykeels/x-microfrontends/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 Happy microfrontending, and enjoy [exploring this X clone built with microfrontends](https://mykeels.github.io/x-microfrontends)!

+## Credits

+The original html+css code used for this demo is by [@shubhstwt on X](https://twitter.com/shubhstwt/status/1692968496010015203).
+Without his work on the open source [xclone](https://github.com/shubhsharma19/xclone), it would be much harder to put this demo together than it currently is.